nicholaswilde/recipes/docs/desserts/cupcakes/white-chocolate-strawberry-cupcakes.md

 ### Step 1

-Make the reduced strawberry puree and allow it to cool completely.
+Make the reduced 1/2 cup of [strawberry purée][1] by simmering 1/2 lb (227 g) of strawberries on low to medium heat for 20 minutes, or until you have a half of cup.
+Allow it to cool completely.

 ### Step 2